Have you ever had a question and either didn't know where to find the answer or were too afraid to ask? If so, you've come to the right place.

 What is a "proof"?

 A proof is a way of ensuring that we have set your type and layout accurately and that everything is positioned according to your requirements.
-Typically, we will produce a proof which will be sent to you online or laser printed or as a blue line for your review.
+Typically, we will produce a proof which will be sent to you online or laser printed for your review.

 If we need to correct something or if you've had second thoughts, you can request a second proof until we all agree it's ready to print.